outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 		- if so, these rules are likelier to be true than distortion functions that cannot be reused across bases

+- then apply structure to distortion function sets (position sets in a network relating them)

+	- example: weight the distortion function sets to aggregate them to a final base & distortion function set

+		- if there is x% randomness likely in the data set, weight the randomness distortion functions by a metric based on x

+		- if the subset functions have z% accuracy across data sets, weight the subset distortion functions by a metric based on z

+		- if a set of distortion functions is explanatory across data sets, weight that set higher

+- the network of related distortion function sets for a particular base should be explanatory if the problem is solvable with the data or interface information available

 The actual solution path would take the form:

 1. generate data sets
 	- fit origin data set to a causal system
 	- use adjacent points in variable interaction space (given causation patterns) to generate alternate data sets
+	- this can also be done with distortion functions & bases

 2. find bases relevant for distortion functions
 	- randomness/constant line